Coronavirus lockdowns: Who they affect and what you need to know

 Can I still go to the grocery store, the gas station and outside on a walk?

-Governor Murphy's office said businesses that are essential to health, safety and welfare -- including grocery stores, pharmacies, medical offices, and gas stations -- will remain open.
-The governor did not rule out recreational walks or other outdoor activities for individuals.
+Gov. Murphy's office said businesses that are essential to health, safety and welfare -- including grocery stores, pharmacies, medical offices and gas stations -- will remain open.
+He did not rule out recreational walks or other outdoor activities for individuals.
+Officials said right now the request to not travel around is a recommendation and not a ban.

 How will New Jersey enforce the new measures?